jojo157/learning-platform/README.md

 - CRUD Functionality.
   - Application enables the functionality to Create, Read, Update and Delete data.
 - Database to store app data.
-  - MongoDB database is used to store all application data.
+  - MongoDB database will be used to store all application data.
 - Contact Form.
   - Contact form to enable user to send message to admin.
 - Library with searchable content.